azmasamy/sub-service/README.md

 - `./scripts/6-redeem.sh`
 Run this to redeem an available (unexpired) service. don't forget to change the `--accountId` to the near account you used to subscribe to the contract.

-- `./scripts/3-list-services.sh`
-Run this again to view changes to the service `redeemCount`.
+Notice the increment of `redeemCount`.

 - `./scripts/5-list-subs.sh`
 Run this again to view changes to the account `redeemedServices`.

+- `./scripts/7-distribute-revenue.sh`
+Run this to distribute the revenue among the services depending on how many each one was redeemed. don't forget to change the `--accountId` to the near account you used to subscribe to the contract.

 ## Future enhancements